Make cities and human settlements inclusive, safe, resilient and sustainable

 Learn more about Penn State’s progress on the UN’s Sustainable Development Goals on the SDG Progress page HERE, and learn more about work on SDG 11 HERE.

-Yes, Penn State does provide a range affordable housing for students.
+Yes, Penn State does provide a range of affordable housing for students.
 There are a vast scope of on-campus housing options, and resources to help students find off-campus housing within their budget.

 On November 7, 2024, the University announced plans to build a 1,500-bed affordable housing development to meet the needs of students attending the University Park campus.